brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 # RPC vs REST/GraphQL

 > :information_source:
-> Instead of reading this document, you can simply follow RPC's rule of thumb:
+> Instead of reading this document, you can follow RPC's rule of thumb:
 > - Will your API be consumed by code written by third parties?
 Use REST/GraphQL.
 > - Will your API be consumed by code written by yourself / your organization?
 Use RPC.
 > But if you're curious, then read one &mdash; this document explains the rational behind the RPC rule.

 RPC and REST/GraphQL have different goals and comparing them is like comparing apples with oranges.
-This document
-illustrates the differences between RPC and REST/GraphQL by discussing a to-do list implementation.
+We explain in which situations whether RPC or REST/GraphQL should be used by discussing a to-do list JavaScript implementation.

 Let's imagine we have a database filled with to-do items: